Sign the Petition Against the Export of Live Animals

 Sign our petition to prevent this cruel, unnecessary suffering.

-In mid-September, 60 000 sheep will be sent to the Middle East by ship – their destination?
+In October 2019, 60 000 sheep were sent to the Middle East by ship, and another 70 000 are destined to leave South Africa in March 2020 – their destination?
 Death.

 They will journey for a period of three weeks, subjected to rough seas and completely unnatural conditions.